 Extensions are a great way to improve your website.
 They give you more features, more flexibility, and more options.

-Most WordPress users don’t know about extensions because they’re rarely used.
-But extensions are beneficial, and many of them are free.
+Most WordPress users are unaware of extensions because they are rarely used.
+However, extensions are beneficial, and many are free.

-You can find many plugins pre-built extensions that add functionality to WordPress.
-Some of these plugins are built by WordPress developers and have thousands of active installs.
+Many plugins and pre-built extensions add functionality to WordPress.
+WordPress developers build some of these plugins, which have thousands of active installs.

-However, you don’t always have to rely on the default plugins that come with WordPress.
-You can install your extension as well, which gives you more control over your site.
+However, you don’t always have to rely on WordPress’s default plugins.
+You can also install your extension, which gives you more control over your site.

-You may have come across the term “extensions” before and thought it was an excellent way of saying “plugins.”
+Step 10: Check Extensioencountered.
+I have encountered “extensions” before and thought it was a good way of saying “plugins.”
 Extensions are pieces of code that extend the functionality of your WordPress website.
 For example, you might use an extension to add a Facebook-like button to your website.

 Unfortunately, extensions are not as safe as plugins.
 They tend to have more bugs, which hackers can exploit.
 Extensions are often a gateway for hackers to access your WordPress website.